neo-project/docs/docs/en-us/node/cli/setup.md

 If you want the external program to access the node API need to open the firewall port: 10331-10334, 20331-20334

-> [!Important]
+> [!Caution]
 >
 > If you open the API service and the wallet in NEO-CLI, you need to set up your firewall policy.
 For example, set a whitelist for the firewall to only allow access to these ports by whitelisted IP addresses.
 If completely opening the service to external network, others may be able to export the private key or transfer assets using API.

 ## Synchronizing blockchain data

 The client must be fully synchronized before use.
 In order to speed up network synchronization you can download an offline package of the blockchain data up to a certain block height.
 This means the client will only need to sync the additional blocks from the NEO network rather than the entire blockchain.
-For more information,  see  [Synchronizing the blockchain faster](../../network/syncblocks.md).
+For more information,  see  [Synchronizing the blockchain faster](../syncblocks.md).